Weekend Breaks in Chicago

 Starved Rock State Park

 Starved Rock State Park is just a two-hour drive away from Chicago.
-Visitors can explore the area's canyons and waterfalls, keeping an eye out for the area's wildlife, including deer, otters and eagles.
-Depending on the season, different kinds of activities are available: cross-country skiing, horseback riding, and canoeing.
+Visitors can explore the area's canyons and waterfalls, keeping an eye out for the area's wildlife, such as deer, otters and eagles.
+Depending on the season, different kinds of activities are available, including cross-country skiing, horseback riding, and canoeing.

 Springfield is the capital of Illinois and is three and a half hours away from Chicago by road.
 Notably, Springfield is the birthplace of one of the most famous US citizens, Abraham Lincoln.
 The main attractions are the historic and government sites such as Lincoln’s home and tomb, the Illinois State Capitol and the Dana-Thomas House.